mbelicki/valdemar/README.md

     return sqrt(x * x + y * y)
 }

--- main denotes program entry point fn main () -> unit_t {
+-- main function is entry point of the program fn main () -> unit_t {
     -- the array below is allocated on stack and is immutable, -- type of 'numbers' is: pointer to array of double_t